Skip to Main Content

 The first and perhaps most significant factor that determines the cost of flood insurance is the historical risk of flooding in your region.
 While every home has a level of flood risk, only those in moderate- to high-risk areas are typically required by a mortgage company to carry flood insurance.
 However, there are some exceptions to this rule.
 For instance, Florida homeowners insured with state-backed Citizens must carry flood insurance, regardless of their flood zone.

-Even if you are in a low-risk flood zone, you still have a small risk of flooding.
+Even in lower-risk flood zones, flooding is still a possibility.
 One in three flood insurance claims are in low- to moderate-risk areas, according to FEMA.
-Since flood insurance is based on risk, the more likely flooding is in your area, the more your flood insurance is likely to cost.
-To find how much of a risk flooding is in your area, check out FEMA’s flood maps for your region.
+Since flood insurance costs are largely based on risk, the more likely flooding is in your area, the more your flood insurance is likely to cost.
+To find how much of a risk flooding is in your area, check out FEMA’s flood maps.

 Home age and construction

-Flood insurance providers also pay close attention to how your home is constructed and how old it is.
-Older homes built before modern construction materials and techniques may be more vulnerable to damage caused by flooding and could incur additional expenses — such as custom lumber milling — to repair.
+Older homes built with outdated construction materials and techniques may be more vulnerable to damage caused by flooding and could incur additional expenses — such as custom lumber milling — to repair.
 Some modern building techniques may help mitigate flood damage, like including floor openings for water to drain out more quickly.

 Type of coverage

 There are only two coverage options on an NFIP flood insurance policy: building coverage and contents coverage.
-Choosing a policy with no contents coverage will likely be cheaper than choosing a policy that includes both coverage types, but could leave you financially vulnerable if a flood destroys your home and everything in it.
-You may be able to add more coverage types with a private provider, like additional living expenses and scheduled property coverage, but these will likely raise the cost of your coverage.
+Choosing a policy with no contents coverage will likely be cheaper than choosing a policy that includes both coverage types, but this decision could leave you financially vulnerable if a flood destroys your home and everything in it.
+You may be able to add more coverage types with a private provider, like additional living expenses and scheduled property coverage.
+These will likely raise the cost of your coverage, though.

 Coverage limit and deductible level

-Generally, the more coverage you purchase, the higher your premium will be.
-The higher your coverage, the greater the risk to the insurance company.
+Generally, the more coverage you purchase, the more you will pay for a flood insurance policy.
 Your deductible, which is the amount of money you will pay out of pocket if you file a claim, also impacts your premium.
 Typically, the higher your deductible, the lower your premium will be.
 With a higher deductible, you assume a higher amount of financial responsibility in the event of a claim, thus reducing the financial burden of the insurance provider.

 Type of policy

 Depending on your home’s location, you may qualify for an NFIP Preferred Risk Policy (PRP).
-If your home is located in a low-risk flood area, you may be able to purchase valuable PRP flood insurance coverage at a lower price.
+PRP policies offer flood coverage for a reduced cost if your home is located in a low-risk flood area.
 Standard policies are often the only option for homes located in moderate- and high-risk flood areas.

 Insurance company